bozsahin/ccglab/README.md

 If you use CCGLAB from a virtualbox, save your machine state rather than power off the virtual machine.
 You won't have to do all of the above over and over.

 <li>For any windows: put a linux partition in your machine.
+This one is for experienced users.
 </ol>

 <b>PRELIMINARIES for LINUX/MACOS</b>